 Like other industrial companies that discharge waste treatment and disposal into the sewerage network, they should carefully consider whether to invest in an anaerobic digestion (biogas) plant that generates energy.

-Anaerobic digestion technology has improved so much in the last 10 years that all food companies with sewer discharges should re-assess whether they should continue to use their existing waste treatment and disposal treatment process.
-It may not still their most cost-effective way to treat and dispose of their organic wastes (biomass).
+Anaerobic digestion technology has improved so much in the last 10 years that all food companies with sewer discharges should re-assess whether they should continue to use their existing waste treatment and disposal treatment processes.
+It may not be their most cost-effective way to treat and dispose of their organic waste (biomass).

-The choice of waste disposal methods for any business is usually a matter which is seldom reviewed in any depth within organisations.
-This omission may continue for decades of years.
+The choice of waste disposal methods for any business is usually a matter that is seldom reviewed in any depth within organisations.
+This omission may continue for decades.

-Decisions made many years ago on the basis of the lowest cost in the first instance, are held onto and frequently not analysed afresh, when advances in technologies for waste management and disposal have moved on.
+Decisions made many years ago based on the lowest cost in the first instance are held onto and frequently not analysed afresh when advances in technologies for waste management and disposal have moved on.

-If companies look in-depth at their waste products in liquid and solid forms, look at biomass biowastes separately from other wastes, and managers make themselves more familiar with the data on the nature of their wastes (including waste treatment and disposal); a number of options for optimising processes to make the most of potentially valuable waste streams, can often emerge.
+If companies look in-depth at their waste products in liquid and solid forms, look at biomass biowastes separately from other wastes, and managers make themselves more familiar with the data on the nature of their wastes (including waste treatment and disposal), several options for optimising processes to make the most of potentially valuable waste streams can often emerge.

-Another factor worth reviewing is that in the past many companies had an inbuilt culture which led them to carry out their waste treatment in-house.
-Nowadays management is much more willing to recognise that much senior management time can sometimes be saved, to great advantage, by not undertaking peripheral activities like waste treatment in-house.
+Another factor worth reviewing is that in the past, many companies had an inbuilt culture that led them to carry out their waste treatment in-house.
+Nowadays, management is much more willing to recognise that much senior management time can sometimes be saved, to great advantage, by not undertaking peripheral activities like waste treatment in-house.

 Why are you treating biowaste in-house?
 It may be more cost effective to sell it for energy extraction.